SET001/doittest/README.md

 -----|--------
 /health | should respond with 'OK' if service is running /reset | remove all data from DB
 /import | import data from CSV file.
-Expec /patient/count | return a number patients records /patient/list  | return a full list of patients (with scheduled emails if any) /patient/listMissingFirstName | return a list of patients where email address is missing but consent is Y
+Expect file to be put in `data` /patient/count | return a number patients records /patient/list  | return a full list of patients (with scheduled emails if any) /patient/listMissingFirstName | return a list of patients where email address is missing but consent is Y